-With three women and five men on its Supervisory Board, the Company is compliant with the provisions of Articles L.225-69-1 and L.22-10-21 of the French Commercial Code (created by Law no. 2011-103 on the equal representation of women and men on Boards of Directors and Supervisory Boards and on equal employment).
+The Board is composed of three women and four men (this number will increase to five in the event that the General Shareholders' Meeting decides to appoint Mr Jean-Claude Le Lan Junior as a member of the Supervisory Board), in accordance with the provisions of Articles L.225-69-1 and L.22-10-21 of the French Commercial Code (from Law No. 2011-103 on the balanced representation of women and men on Boards of Directors and Supervisory Boards and on professional equality).